loopbackio/loopback-next/docs/site/Loopback-component-authentication.md

 }
 ```

-Notice the new dependency injection in the sequence's contructor.
+Notice the new dependency injection in the sequence's constructor.

 ```ts
 @inject(AuthenticationBindings.AUTH_ACTION)